 The hotel was founded in 1928.
 Connected to its time of birth, the Prince de Galles is decorated according to the Art Déco style, just like the Mandarin Oriental we have evoked earlier.
 The Art Deco symbolizes the interwar period and the Roaring Twenties.

 You can sleep tight in stylishly decorated rooms, surrounded by dark-shaded woodwork, or brightened by the creamy, purple- and red-shaded living rooms and bedrooms.
-Rooms are spacious but not huge.
+The rooms are spacious but not huge.
 Luxury but no excess is the Prince de Galles motto!
 Comfort lies in simplicity and quietness.

 However, you can still order fine meals!
 The restaurant La Scène (“The Scene”) has received one Michelin star.
 A marbled bar counter, circular tables, off-white seats, and harmonious paintings depicting landscapes hang on the walls: you’ll have lunch (or dinner) in a warm and welcoming restaurant.